Mila5847/MobileProject2023/README.md

 <a name="improvements"></a>
 ## Future Improvements Ideas
-- I would like to modify the app so the calories are calculated based on the user's gender, age, and exercise's sets and reps instead of only adding the exercises' calories (inputted by the user) together.
+- I would like to modify the app so the calories are calculated based on the user's gender, age, and exercise sets and reps instead of only adding the exercises' calories (inputted by the user) together.
 - I would like to provide more statistics to the user.
-For instance, comparing the calories burned throghout the months and keeping track of the user's improvement will be a good feature to develop
+For instance, comparing the calories burned throughout the months and keeping track of the user's improvement will be a good feature to develop